-UK inflation falls for third month in a row to 10.1%
+UK inflation falls for third consecutive month to 10.1%

 This is due to falling fuel prices and as supply chain difficulties have eased, while wholesale energy prices have also dropped significantly since the painful costs seen last year.

-The Bank is forecasting inflation to fall to about 4% towards the end of this year, alongside a much shallower projected decline in economic output than in the November Report forecast.
+The Bank is forecasting inflation to fall to about 4 per cent towards the end of this year, alongside a much shallower projected decline in economic output than in the November Report forecast.

-Economist Sandra Horsfield at Investec Economics, said: "The good news is that prospects for the path of inflation over 2023 look considerably brighter."

-She added: "For January we do see inflation as having subsided further.

-"Lower fuel prices and more intense competition among retailers amid an ongoing easing of supply chain disruptions and squeezed disposable incomes are likely to have played a role."
+Commenting on Tuesday’s figures Kevin Bright, partner and global leader of the consumer pricing practice at McKinsey & company, said “persistently” high inflation was continuing to hit household finances.

+“This means non-essential spending will likely continue to be weaker as higher monthly outgoings continue to weigh heavily on households,” he said.

+He added: “While high inflation is hard for retailers to manage, persistently high inflation is harder still.
+Retailers are caught in the middle – tackling a steep jump in supplier costs on the one hand and struggling to maintain sales on the other.

+“They should consider taking a long-term holistic approach, and look for opportunities to improve productivity, invest in transformation and make strategic moves to shore up their balance sheets.”

-Despite falling inflation, there may be pressure on the Bank to raise interest rates again next month after official figures showed regular wages rising by 6.7% in the three months to December - a new record outside the pandemic.
+Despite falling inflation, there may be pressure on the Bank to raise interest rates again next month after official figures showed regular wages rising by 6.7 per cent in the three months to December - a new record outside the pandemic.

-It is watching wage growth carefully for signs that inflation is becoming entrenched in the economy and some experts believe the latest earnings hike may mean it increases rates in March to 4.25%, from 4% currently.
+It is watching wage growth carefully for signs that inflation is becoming entrenched in the economy and some experts believe the latest earnings hike may mean it increases rates in March to 4.25 per cent, from 4 per cent currently.

-This would be the eleventh increase in a row, though experts believe the Bank is nearing the end of its rate-rise cycle and markets expect rates to peak at 4.5%.
+This would be the eleventh increase in a row, though experts believe the Bank is nearing the end of its rate-rise cycle and markets expect rates to peak at 4.5 per cent.

 Rachel Reeves, Labour’s shadow chancellor, said: “With inflation figures this morning still close to a 40 year high, families across Britain are feeling worse off.